-One of the swarm of Swanys who have infested the northern hemisphere since we learned to tell our right brains from our left behinds.
+One of the swarm of Swanys who have infested the northern hemisphere since the days we learned to tell the right brain from the left behind.

-- Born in Minneapolis, Minnesota, 1947.
-Minnesota is the land of ten thousand lakes.
+- Born in the land of ten thousand lakes: Minneapolis, Minnesota, 1947 .

-- Studied chemistry at the Illinois Institute of Technology, Chicago, 1965–68.
-Chicago is the windy city, caused by an preponderance of pizza and hot dogs in the diet.
+- Studied chemistry at the Illinois Institute of Technology from 1965 to 68.
+Chicago is the windy city, some say caused by the preponderance of pizza and hot dogs in their diet.

 - Veteran of the United States Army, 1969–1972.
 Wounded with a cut to the bone during my tour of duty, by a surgeon at Fort Leonard Wood, Missouri.
-Partially disabled (no more than most) recipient of the Cold War Commendation, which if I can dig it up will wear when I contract a fatal case of Legionnaires’ disease.
+Partially disabled (no more than most) recipient of the Cold War Commendation, which if I can dig it up will wear upon contracting a fatal case of Legionnaires’ disease.

 - Married the ravishing Abigail E Goshorn of Baie D’Urfé, Québec, in Denver, Colorado, forty-four-and-counting years ago.